 Mr. Bartholomew has spent many years working in the communities of Maine, having worked with thousands of Maine employers and has working relationships with many across the state in almost every industry and governmental affiliation.
 Sven has also had the unique opportunity to help many of these clients through challenging economic climates and changing industry workforce needs.

-Currently, Sven works for Paychex, Inc. a fortune 1,000 company where he oversees several bank relationships in Maine.
-Previously he was the Senior Vice President of Bangor Savings Bank, one of state’s largest financial institutions.
+Currently, Sven works as Senior Vice President of Camden Nation Bank overseeing Business Banking.
+Previously he was the Senior Vice President of Bangor Savings Bank.
 He has an undergraduate Degree (BA) in Business / Economics from the University of Maine at Farmington, a Master’s Degree (MBA) from Husson University and is a Certified Payroll Professional (CPP).

 Sven’s commitment to higher education in Maine started with his role in the President of The University of Maine at Farmington’s Alumni Council and later as part of the University of Maine at Farmington Board of Visitors.
 Sven is also involved in workforce and economic development in Maine as Corporator and Board Member for Eastern Maine Development Corporation in Bangor.